 Hiking Time: 2.5 hours each way

 After a hearty breakfast at camp, descend to the Apurimac River, where you break for lunch.
-Here you start an ascent towards Cachora, camping en route at a place called Cocamasana with boasts a spectacular view of the canyon.
+Here you start an ascent towards Cachora, camping en route at a place called Cocamasana which boasts a spectacular view of the canyon.

 Hiking Time: 6-7 hours

 Depart camp for the last ascent to Capuliyoc and on to the village of Cachora.
-Meet your shuttle here for the return ride to Ollantaytambo.
-After we drive to Ollantaytambo, your guide will help you settle into your hotel for a good night's rest and a hot shower!
+Meet your shuttle here for the return ride to Cusco.
+Overnight in your comfortable hotel.

 Hiking Time: 3-4 hours

-Explore the Sacred Valley today.
-You'll test your bargaining skills with the locals while visiting one of the great textile markets in the area.
+Explore the Sacred Valley and test your bargaining skills with the locals while visiting one of the great textile markets in the area.
 You may hike to the inspiring ruins of Pisac, or take a short walk through the countryside to the seldom-visited town of Maras and its pre-Columbian salt mines (still in use today with salt being collected in traditional fashion) as well as the Inca agricultural terraces of Moray, thought to have been a nursery to experiment with and modify different varieties of crops.
-Eventually, you will make your way to the living Inca city of Ollantaytambo where you can relax for the night.
+Eventually, make your way to the living Inca city of Ollantaytambo.

 Follow the Urubamba River as it tumbles its way towards the Amazon and the sacred city of Machu Picchu.
 Ancient canals still bring water from the high mountains to the baths used by Inca priests.
 As visitors, you're welcomed to respectfully dip your hands in the cool water.
 After your tour of the Machu Picchu, you'll return to Machu Picchu Pueblo (formerly called Aguas Calientes) to soak in the hot springs and dine on local trout fillets.